Question: "What is the human soul?"

 There is often confusion about the human spirit vs. the human soul.
 In places, Scripture seems to use the terms interchangeably, but there might be a subtle difference.
 Otherwise, how could the Word of God penetrate “even to dividing soul and spirit” (Hebrews 4:12)?
 When the Bible talks about man’s spirit, it is usually speaking of an inner force which animates a person in one direction or another.
 It is repeatedly shown as a mover, a dynamic force (e.g., Numbers 14:24).

 It has been said that there are only two things that last: the Word of God (Mark 13:31) and the souls of men.
 This is because, like God’s Word, the soul is an imperishable thing.
 That thought should be both sobering and awe-inspiring.
 Every person you meet is an eternal soul.
-Every human being who has ever lived has had a soul, and all of those souls are still in existence somewhere.
+Every human being who has ever lived is a soul, and all of those souls are still in existence somewhere.
 The question is, where?
 The souls that reject God’s love are condemned to pay for their own sin, eternally, in hell (Romans 6:23).
 But the souls that accept their own sinfulness and God’s gracious gift of forgiveness will live forever beside still waters with their Shepherd, wanting for nothing (Psalm 23:2).